core-wg/senml-spec/draft-jennings-core-senml-02.md

   MUST appear.

 Sum
-: Integrated sum of the
-values over time.
+: Integrated sum of the values over time.
 Optional.
 This attribute is in the units specified in the Unit value multiplied by seconds.

 Time
-: Time when value was
+: Time when value was recorded.
-  recorded.
 Optional.

 Update Time
 : A time in seconds that represents the maximum time before this sensor will provide an updated reading for a measurement.
 This can be used to detect the failure of sensors or communications path from the sensor.
 Optional.
-{: vspace='1'}

-The SenML format can be extended with further custom attributes placed in the base object, or in an entry.
-Extensions in the base object pertain to all entries, whereas extensions in an entry object only pertain to that.
+The SenML format can be extended with further custom attributes placed in a base object, or in an entry.
+Extensions in a base object pertain to all entries following the base object, whereas extensions in an entry object only pertain to that entry.

 Systems reading one of the objects MUST check for the Version attribute.
 If this value is a version number larger than the version